 Charlie and the Chocolate Factory is a 2005 musical adventure film directed by Tim Burton.
 It is the second film adaptation of the 1964 British book of the same name by Roald Dahl and stars Johnny Depp as Willy Wonka and Freddie Highmore as Charlie Bucket.

-Development for another adaptation of Charlie and the Chocolate Factory, filmed previously as Willy Wonka & the Chocolate Factory, began in 1991, 20 years after the first film version, which resulted in Warner Brothers providing the Dahl Estate with total artistic control.
+The Dahl Estate was given complete artistic freedom on another adaptation of Charlie and the Chocolate Factory, previously shot as Willy Wonka & the Chocolate Factory, which began in 1991, 20 years after the initial cinematic adaptation.

-Charlie and the Chocolate Factory was released to critical praise and was a box office success, grossing approximately $475 million worldwide (source: Wikipedia).
+Charlie and the Chocolate Factory was released to critical praise and was a box office success, grossing approximately $475 million worldwide.

-Willy Wonka, the world’s most famous candy manufacturer, decides to let five children into his chocolate factory.
-He runs a competition where five lucky children can win five golden tickets in five separate chocolate bars, causing complete mayhem.
-The fifth (and final ticket) is found by a very special boy, Charlie Bucket.
-The other four children who find the golden tickets are rotten to the core.
-Chaperoned by his grandfather (who also used to work in Willy Wonka’s factory), Charlie joins the rest of the children to explore the very secretive candy factory.
+Willy Wonka, the world’s most famous candy maker, decides to open his chocolate factory to five children.
+He conducts a contest in which five lucky youngsters can win five golden tickets hidden in five different chocolate bars, sparking chaos.
+Charlie Bucket, a very exceptional youngster, finds the fifth (and last) ticket.
+The other four kids who discover the golden tickets are completely rotten.
+Charlie joins the other youngsters to investigate the very hidden candy factory, accompanied by his grandfather (who used to work in Willy Wonka’s business).

 20 Interesting facts about the movie Charlie and the Chocolate Factory